 At least twice a month for the past year, Wolbers has visited spas in northern Illinois and southern Wisconsin, ordered and received extensive spa services, and then fled without paying.
 Police said he has stolen several thousand dollars’ worth of services since his crimes began, striking all over the region.
 Only a partial list of the Bandit’s activities is available to date, but even this record shows the actions of a sociopathic spa criminal feverishly trying to feed a deep-seated addiction to salon services, sometimes striking twice in the same day:

 - March 6, 2006, Wood House Day Spa: sea-salt body polish, Swedish massage, manicure.

 - November 7, 2006, Hair International: “He said his name was Scott and he wanted any service he could possibly get.”

 - January 4, 2007, Pure Salon & Day Spa: haircut, dye job, facial (requested but subject did not stay for service).

 - January 4, 2007, Bella Vita Salon & Day Spa: full-body scrub, facial, manicure, pedicure.

 - January 5, 2007, Bladz Spa: facial, body scrub, manicure.

 Spa workers were especially miffed given the amount of work involved, since Wolbers weighs over 300 pounds.
-"He got a full body scrub," said Lisa Marach, a "technician" at Bella Vita Salon & Day Spa.
-"He was here 3 1/2 hours."
-(The link to WFRV.com below has a picture of the Bandit that features his prominent jowls, which show clear signs of exfoliation.)
+“He got a full body scrub,” said Lisa Marach, a “technician” at Bella Vita Salon & Day Spa.
+“He was here 3 1/2 hours.”
+(Pictures of the Bandit at the time depict prominent jowls, which show clear signs of exfoliation.)